-ESX server reads all present VMX files after start up and initialization phase.
+ESX server reads all present VMX files after the start-up and initialization phase.
 After boot, ESX starts all validated VMs like scheduled, skipping virtual machines with incorrect VMX files.

 Normally *.VMX files don’t intend any manual edits, but sometimes manual interference happens.
-In this case any syntax error will make virtual machine to be inaccessible after next ESX boot.
+In this case, any syntax error will make a virtual machine to be inaccessible after the next ESX boot.

-Overall, the easiest way to fix corrupt VMX file is to create new VM with the same configuration as the corrupt one and specify to use it existing VMDK files from old virtual machine.
+Overall, the easiest way to fix a corrupt VMX file is to create a new VM with the same configuration as the corrupt one and specify to use its existing VMDK files from the old virtual machine.

 Network issue if NAS used as datastore

 This type of issue is well known to any system administrator and hardly our field of expertise.
-Normally consists of checking power, physical network links, software protocols and pairs of server-client responding for data transfer.
-As NAS is practically an independent PC. it’s testing may bring us to another common issue: damaged disk system.
+Normally consists of checking the power, physical network links, software protocols, and pairs of server-client responding for data transfer.
+As NAS is practically an independent PC.
+Its testing may bring us to another common issue: damaged disk system.